-CHILD SEX TRAFFICKING VICTIM: The term "child sex trafficking victim" includes any child who has experienced commercial sexual exploitation, regardless of whether anyone is charged or prosecuted in connection with their victimization and regardless of the prosecuted offense.
+CHILD SEX TRAFFICKING VICTIM: The term "child sex trafficking victim" refers to any child who has experienced commercial sexual exploitation, regardless of whether anyone is charged or prosecuted in connection with their victimization and regardless of the prosecuted offense.
+This term includes a victim who is trafficked within the borders of the United States, regardless of their nationality or country of origin.